 These older Rolexes have elements that are sometimes criticized, and they’re not the fanciest watches in the world.
 But if we take an analogy from the car world, they have a bit of similarity to the Jaguar E-Type, the classic air cooled Porsche 911, and the Mercedes SL Pagoda.
 Newer cars run circles around them on a track, and they’re not even very fast by today’s standards.
 But still people form a long-term emotional bond to them that newer cars don’t seem to foster, and they’re highly sought-after.
 And unlike older car engines, the design and performance of Rolex’s 31XX-series movements is still the industry benchmark.

 Do I think 16710 is worth the €6000 price tag that the market seems to demand for them at the moment — even for a beat-up T<25 tritium model?
 Absolutely not.
 I purchased my watch preowned for $3500 back in 2008.
-They produced millions of these.
+They produced hundreds of thousands of these.
 So it’s not like they’re becoming the next “Red Sea-Dweller” or “Paul Newman Daytona” anytime soon.

 While a GMT watch was a genuinely useful and essential instrument for a pilot in the days before accurate electronic timekeeping was readily available and portable, I find many of these luxury “tool watch” features a bit pretentious in today’s world.
 I doubt many pilots actually use the GMT Master for any critical applications anymore.
 Though the watches are more accurate and reliable than ever, they’ve largely become nice expensive toys for big boys.
 But sense has little to do with watch collecting.
 And world would be a dull, miserable place if we couldn’t enjoy colorful nice things like the “Pepsi” GMT Master II.

 Thanks for reading.
 And feel free to comment this post – or ask questions down below in the comment section.